colby-moore/Compiler/README.md

 # compilers
 My awesome compiler

+To try out my compiler, download the repo to desktop and open the compiler.html file.

 Compiler Schedule:
 Project One - Build an interesting lexer.
 Lab 1: Making tokens with your Lexer